ZEISS-PiWeb/PiWeb-Api/_pages/0124-restapi-dataservice-inspectionplan.md

 {% assign summary="Creates parts" %}
 {% capture description %}

 To create a new part, you must send its JSON representation in the request body.
-Values for `uuid` and `path` are required, attributes and a comment are optional.
+Values for `uuid` and `path` are required, `attributes` and `comment` are optional.
 The attribute keys must be valid part attributes as specified in the {{ site.links['configuration'] }}.

 {{ site.images['info'] }} The comment is only added if versioning is enabled in the server settings.
 {% endcapture %}